buidler-labs/hashgraph-react-wallets/README.md

 ## Running the demo app

-First, you need to create a `.env` file in the `demo` directory, filling in the following values:
+First, you need to rename the `sample.env` file in the `demo` directory and fill in the following values:

 ```
 DEMO_APP_NAME=